crmkonsulterna/PPConnecotrs/Verified/Readme.md

 * `Send notification`: Sends a notification to a given recipient.

 ## Obtaining Credentials
 This connector uses Basic Authentication.
-The user has to present username, password and company ID when creating a connection.
+The user has to present username, password and company Id when creating a connection.
 Username and password are the same you use to login to the Verified portal.
 To get the company Id you have to log in to the Verified portal, select the correct company if you have several and copy the company Id from the URL.

 ## Known Issues and Limitations
 The following limitations are currently known.
 - In the beginngin of every flow one has to create an authentication token to be reused in every following step.
-- To add a document one has to send a HTTP request to a certain url.
+- To add a document one has to send an HTTP request to a certain url.

 ## Good to know
 There are a few things in how the Verified API works and answers that need some extra handling in Power Automate.